 Law enforcement is represented in the Reality Tour program during the arrest in the dramatic scenes, the jail or intake process, and most importantly during the question and answer session.
 We believe it is important for local law enforcement to address the current trends and risks.
 While the problem of substance abuse is consistent, its methods and symptoms are ever-changing.
 Local law enforcement is an excellent resource for current information on the climate of substance abuse within the community.
-The Reality Tour program offers a captive and motivated audience of both parent and child for law enforcement to address.
+The Reality Tour program offers a motivated audience of both parent and child for law enforcement to address.

 The best resources for information about substance abuse are those who have lived through it.
 Each Reality Tour program presents an addict’s story and allows the audience to ask questions.
 It is difficult for youth to understand how the decisions they make as an adolescent can shape their future, unless they hear it firsthand.

 Some common questions are: